+A Chromogenic Test for the rapid detection of Mycoplasma agalactiae, Mycoplasma bovis and Mycoplasma verecundum in veterinary disease.
 Mycoplasma agalactiae and Mycoplasma bovis are closely related.
 M. agalactiae is the primary etiological agent of contagious agalactiae in sheep and goats.
 M. bovis is a frequently occurring bovine pathogen associated with mastitis, genital and ocular lesions and in calves and young cattle, pneumonia and arthritis.

-- Very Fast: Detection time within 30-60 minutes
+- Rapid: Detection time within 30-60 minutes

 - Versatility: Suitable for all Mycoplasma agar media

 Figure 1.
-Mycoplasma assay procedures
+Mycoplasma assay procedure

 Figure 2.
 Image of Mycoplasma species after the addition of the company’s Mycoplasma detection reagent